barryclark/jekyll-now/_posts/2020-09-15-How-Things-Change.md

 When a minority will not "back down" on its practice (and, importantly, the majority does not really care), then the minority prevails.
 For example, the UK hospitality industry [catering][43] [halal][42] [meat][41].

-This behavioral pattern is not restricted just to society and religious groups.
+This behavioral pattern is not restricted just to society and religion.
 It can be (and regularly is) replicated across groups of any size and various beliefs.

 Imagine the following not-so-unrealistic example.
 A single member of a family decides to go vegan; no ifs, not buts.
 The hypothetical family, instead of cooking 2 meals, decides it is not a big burden to all turn vegan.
 When this family starts interacting with others (say, social visits), other people now need to cater to this family’s new preferences.
-If the interaction is very frequent, then they may end up changing behavior.
+If the interaction is very frequent, then other people, outside of the family, may end up changing behavior.

 One can easily port the same interactions from a social to a professional setting.
-For example, a team in a company only using Zoom instead of the provided Skype.
-Or only coding in Python 3, rather than Python 2.
+For example, a team in a company decides to only use Zoom instead of the provided Skype.
+Or only coding in Python 3, rather than the company supported Python 2.

 As long as the majority remains flexible <sup>[4](#footnote_4)</sup>, then the minority's **actions** will influence and alter the majority's **actions**.